 Unfortunately, separated parents often find themselves back in court after Permanent Orders for various reasons.
-Whether a parent might need more financial support for their child, a parent is not paying court-ordered child support, or a parent feels parenting time needs to change, Colorado has many mechanisms for allowing parties back into court to address their reasonable concerns in the best interests of the child.
+Whether a parent might need more financial support for their child, a parent is not paying court-ordered child support, or a parent feels parenting time needs to change, Colorado has many mechanisms for allowing parties back into family law court to address their reasonable concerns in the best interests of the child.

 Arguably the most important mechanism, however, allows parties to reclaim denied parenting time as easily and quickly as possible.